lmaurits/BEASTling/docs/config.rst

 i.e. they are divided into *sections*, which are indicated by names enclosed in square brackets (in the above, the section names are ``section1``, ``section2``, etc.), and each section consists of some number of *parameters* and assigned *values*.
 Each line of each section corresponds to assigning one value to one parameter, the the parameter name on the left of the equals sign and the value on the right.

-Values defined before the first section are ignored for all purposes except `parameter interpolation`_.

 BEASTling configuration files can range from very simple (the only section which is compulsory is one or more ``model`` sections) to relatively complicated - although in all cases they are vastly simpler than any BEAST XML file.
 If you provide minimal configuration information, "sensible defaults" will be used for all settings.

 *It is your responsibility to know what the defaults are and to make sure that they truly are sensible for your application*.